bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 <i>
 We plot the average activations of the feature layer for of each option, indicating which inputs (image, gripper angle, or kinematics ) are relevant to the policy and termination.
-Nonzero activations of the ReLU units are marked in white and indicate input relevance.
-The plot shows that options can specialize based on the phase of the task.
 </i>
 </p>

+We see that the options are clearly specialized.
+The first option has a strong dependence only on the grasp candidate, the second option attends almost exclusively to the image, while the last two options rely mostly on the kinematics and grasp features.

 # Conclusion